qcxc/Discord-quest-script-/README.md

     "IS_MINIMIZED": false
 }

-This is my first post on Reddit, so I’ll keep it simple and clear.
+This is my first post on Github, so I’ll keep it simple and clear.
 ⚠️ For developers: you can also check the code files linked below.

 ---